Osher LLI at FAU Announces Spring Course Schedule

 The Osher Lifelong Learning Institute at Florida Atlantic University in Jupiter has announced its course offerings for the spring semester, which begins Thursday, March 25.

 Taught by FAU professors and distinguished guest lecturers, course offerings include such varied subjects as foreign policy, political science, film, music, art history and literature.
 The Osher Lifelong Learning Institute was established to provide adults of all ages the opportunity to enrich their lives through non-credit, university-level courses with no homework or tests.

-- On Tuesday, March 17 at 9:30 a.m., “Nine Elections that Changed America-And One that Might,” presented by Ralph Nurnberger, Ph.D., a professor that taught at Georgetown University, and Justin Gray, J.D., the president and CEO of Gray Global Advisors, LLC, an advisory firm that specializes in government affairs and business consulting.
-This four-week course will focus on nine of the most significant previous elections and will conclude with an overview of the ongoing controversies concerning how the nation will select its leaders in 2020.
+- On Friday, April 23 at 11 a.m., “Lobbying in America,” presented by Ralph Nurnberger, Ph.D., a professor that taught at Georgetown University, and Justin Gray, J.D., the president and CEO of Gray Global Advisors, LLC, an advisory firm that specializes in government affairs and business consulting.
+This one-time lecture, presented live on Zoom, will provide a history of lobbying, the nature of how lobbying in Washington has evolved over the years, and the differences between representing domestic and foreign interests.

 For more information about the Osher Lifelong Learning Institute at FAU Jupiter, or to receive a free course catalog, call 561-799-8547.